czekaj/google-cloud-document_ai-parser/README.md

 Parses the JSON response from Google Cloud Document AI processors into easy-to-use Ruby objects.

-Navigating the raw JSON structure returned by Document AI can be cumbersome.
+Navigating the raw JSON structure returned by Document AI can be cumbersome (official docs: https://cloud.google.com/document-ai/docs/handle-response).
 This gem simplifies interaction by providing structured objects (`Document`, `Entity`, `LineItem`) with helper methods for accessing common fields and normalized values.

 Initially built for the **Expense Parser**, the gem is designed to be pluggable, allowing easy extension for other Document AI processor types in the future.